robjhyndman/fpp3/cran-comments.md

 ## Comments

-Updated to work with the new version of tsibble v0.9.0 (to be submitted on 1 June)
+Updated to work with tsibble v0.9.0

 ## Test environments